 Invisalign aligners are removable, meaning patients can remove them to eat, drink, and care for their teeth.
-This can make it tempting to remove them more often that prescribed… and that’s where compliance indicators come in.
+This can make it tempting to remove them more often than prescribed… and that’s where compliance indicators come in.

 To keep your orthodontic treatment on track, you must wear your Invisalign aligners at least 22 hours a day.